Joka98/3JS/README.md

 On your browser you can type "http://127.0.0.1:5500/" on the url.

-You can also drag and zoom.
+To interact with the project you can drag and zoom for now.

+Feel free to download it and try new values to make it more your style.